kamruzzamanbayezid/A7-course-registration/README.md

 # Course Registration Project!

 Welcome to our programming related courses platform!
-This platform helps you to improve your skills.
+This platform helps you to improve your programming skills.
 Below, we provide some essential information on how to select courses.

 ## Course Selection

-You can select one or more courses as per your requirement by following the conditions given below:
+You can select one or more courses by following the conditions given below:

-1. **Navigate to the Course Catalog**: Browse our courses to find your required courses.
+1. Browse our courses to find your courses that you want to enroll to improve your skill.

-2. **Select Courses**: Click on the courses you wish to enroll in.
+2. Click on the courses you wish to enroll in.
 You can select multiple courses at once.

-3. **View Course Details**: After selecting a course, you'll be able to access detailed information on your personalized dashboard.
-This includes:
+3. **View Course Details** :

    - **Course Title**: The name of the selected course.
    - **Price**: The cost of the course.